verpeteren/gutenberg-materialize/README.md

 - [Todo](#todo)

 ## Installation

-First download this theme to your `themes` directory:
+First, download this theme to your `themes` directory:

 ```bash
 $ cd themes